HyperGAN/HyperGAN/README.md

 2. For smaller sizes, you can use an older GPU.
 3. For debugging syntax errors, CPU use is fine.
 Otherwise use a GPU.

-### Dataset

-First, you need a dataset.
-You can download a ~100k 256x256 human face dataset here: TODO LINK

-Place all of your images in a folder.
-If you want classification as well, place your images in subfolders, where the subfolder name is the class label.

 ### Install hypergan

 ```